“Elect according to the foreknowledge of God the Father, in sanctification of the Spirit, for obedience and sprinkling of the blood of Jesus Christ:”

 “Election” is to special privilege.
 Often, as here, the New Testament uses election of salvation.
 It means election to eternal life.
 “Election” is a title of dignity.
 That title applies only to the Christian.
 The preeminent thought in election is privilege, not deliverance from judgment.

 The word “elect” means to pick out or choose out of a number.
 It means to select out of a number.
-It was used in Greek literature to select a gray hair out of a number of black hairs.
+It was used in Greek literature to select a gray hair out of many black hairs.
 In other ancient literature, it was used for “picked troops.”
 Some soldiers were chosen over others because of their unusual gifts in the art of war.
 They were crack troops.
 They were handpicked men.

 God handpicked the believers scattered over Asia Minor.
 In an election, we chose out a given candidate from a slate of candidates.
 God is the one who makes the selection.
 Both God’s selection and our decision are involved in the process.
 Both election and free will are equally taught in Scripture.
 They are the corresponding halves of the doctrine of salvation.
-Election is the Godward side and free will is the manward side.
+Election is the Godward side, and free will is the manward side.

 Election is one of the greatly misunderstood subjects of the Word of God.
 Around this doctrine, a great mirage of doubt and pride has arisen.
 On one side of the issue, a perversion of the doctrine of election leads to fatalism.
 Election does not mean that God chose some to the saved or others lost.
 The Scripture clearly teaches that all men are lost and need to be saved.